DarkCoderSc/inno-shellcode-example/README.md

 ![Screenshot 2021-07-21 at 16.05.10.png](https://www.phrozen.io/media/all/Screenshot_2021-07-21_at_16.05.10.png)

-This proof of concept demonstrate how to take advantage of InnoSetup Scripting Engine to host local/remote process shellcode payload then execute.
+This proof of concept illustrates how the InnoSetup Scripting Engine can be utilized to host a local or remote process shellcode payload and then execute it.

-The idea behind this concept is to demonstrate the dangerosity of (self) installers.
-Not only they can contain malicious programsn, they can also run native code through their scripting engines and evade AV detections because of their natural aspect.
+The motivation behind this concept is to highlight the potential risks associated with (self) installers.
+Not only can they harbor malicious programs, but they can also execute native code through their scripting engines.
+This method could potentially evade antivirus detections due to their seemingly benign nature.

-The most difficult part was to understand how to use pointers/refs.
-Basically from this example, it is possible to create any kind of Malware from scratch (even more complex ones).
-Feel free to try, if you have any technical questions, feel free to ask for some help.
+The most challenging aspect of this project was understanding how to manipulate pointers and references.
+This example provides a foundation from which it is feasible to create any type of malware from scratch, including ones with increased complexity.
+Should you decide to experiment further, and encounter any technical queries, don't hesitate to ask for assistance.

 ## Parameters

-Parameters are located at the top of the InnoSetup Script File.
+The parameters can be found at the beginning of the InnoSetup Script File.

- * `SpawnNewProcess`: (1|0) : If set to `1`, payload will be stored and executed from a new process (default: notepad.exe).
-If set to `0`, the payload will be stored and executed from current InnoSetup Installer Process.
+* **SpawnNewProcess:** (1|0): If this is set to 1, the payload will be stored and executed from a newly spawned process (default: notepad.exe).
+If set to 0, the payload will be stored and executed from the current InnoSetup Installer Process.
- * `SpawnProcessName`: (STR) : This parameter is only use if `SpawnNewProcess` parameter is set to `1`.
-Change this value with the desired process you want to spawn.
+* **SpawnProcessName:** (STR): This parameter comes into play only if SpawnNewProcess is set to 1.
+You can modify this value to spawn the process of your choice.
- * `verbose`: (1|0) : Define whether or not you want to output debug messages (Ex: from DbgView)
+* **verbose:** (1|0): Use this parameter to determine whether you want to generate debug messages (for example, from DbgView).
- * `Payload`: (HEX_STR) : Define the payload itself in hex format (aligned 2).
-Use the `-f hex` if using Msfvenom.
+* **Payload:** (HEX_STR): This parameter is used to define the payload itself in hex format (aligned 2).
+If you're using Msfvenom, utilize the -f hex option.

 ## Example

-It is now very easy to create your own Setup with your own payload.
+Creating your own setup with a personalized payload is now straightforward.

-Just be sure to have your shellcode encoded in hex string then replace the `Payload` parameter with your payload.
+Ensure that your shellcode is encoded in a hex string, and then replace the Payload parameter with your payload.

-An example with Msfvenom would be:
+Here's an illustrative example using Msfvenom:

 `msfvenom -p <payload> -a x86 --platform Windows <parameters> EXITFUNC=thread -f hex`